-Thanks to the generosity of Harris Alumnus John Bartlett, EPIC offers paid fellowships to students at the Harris School of Public Policy to gain hands-on experience in environmental and energy economics and policy research.
-Students are paired with EPIC affiliated faculty to gain a better understanding of the research process on a part-time basis during the academic year or a full-time basis during the summer.
-Additionally, Harris Public Policy students can apply for one of two $5,000 stipends to support themselves during an unpaid or underpaid summer internship of their choosing.
+Thanks to the generosity of Harris alumnus John Bartlett, SM’08, and the Bartlett family, EPIC, in conjunction with the Harris School of Public Policy, offers paid fellowships to Harris Master’s students so they can gain hands-on experience in energy, environment, and climate economics and policy research.
+Students are paired with EPIC-affiliated faculty to garner a better understanding of the research process on a part-time basis during the academic year ($8,250 stipend for the academic year) or a full-time basis during the summer ($6,500 stipend).
+Additionally, Harris students can apply for a $6,500 stipend to support themselves during an unpaid summer internship opportunity with an organization doing work in the energy and environment fields.

-Bartlett research fellows assist EPIC-affiliated faculty with research and data collection or conduct their own research projects under faculty guidance in the area of environmental and energy economics and policy.
+Bartlett Fellows assist EPIC-affiliated faculty with research and data collection, or conduct their own research projects under faculty guidance in the area of energy, environment, and climate economics and policy research.
 Research will culminate in a final report.
-EPIC strives to align fellows with their preferred area of research but cannot guarantee work with any particular faculty member.
-While research will be the main focus of the fellowship, students may also gain experience with grant and proposal writing, communications, and program coordination on an as-needed basis within the Institute.
-Fellows are invited to take active part in seminars and weekly workshops and to attend EPIC-sponsored conferences and events for which they may be asked to draft summary reports.
+EPIC strives to align fellows with their preferred area of research, but cannot guarantee work with any particular faculty member.
+While research will be the focus of the fellowship, students may also gain experience with grant and proposal writing, communications, and program coordination on an as-needed basis within the Institute.
+Fellows are invited to participate in seminars and weekly workshops and to attend EPIC-sponsored conferences and events for which they may be asked to draft summary reports.

-Fellowships may take place on a part-time basis during the academic year or a part- or full-time basis during the summer.
+Fellowships may take place on a part-time basis during the academic year ($8,250 stipend) or a full-time basis during the summer ($6,500 stipend).

-As part of the Bartlett Fellowship Program, EPIC awards two $5,000 stipends to students pursuing an unpaid or underpaid internship during the summer.
+As part of the Bartlett Fellowship Program, Harris also awards a limited amount of $6,500 stipends to students pursuing an unpaid internship in the energy, environment, and climate fields during the summer.
 These fellowships can help to defray living expenses during such internships, offering students the financial freedom to pursue their professional goals.

 How to Apply

-Bartlett Fellowships are open to all currently-enrolled Harris School of Public Policy students, regardless of degree program, with an interest in conducting meaningful policy research on topics related to energy and the environment.
+Bartlett Fellowships are open to all currently-enrolled Harris School of Public Policy Master’s students, with an interest in conducting meaningful policy research on topics related to energy, environmental, and climate fields.

-To qualify for the internship stipend, candidates must have an internship secured and verified at the time of the application, and the internship must provide students the opportunity to conduct meaningful work in topics related to energy and environment.
+To qualify for the summer internship stipend, candidates must have an internship secured and verified at the time of the application, and the internship must provide students the opportunity to conduct meaningful work in topics related to energy, environment, and climate.
 Only summer internship positions are eligible and positions must be a minimum of 10 weeks in duration.

 Trevor Dean Arnold